 Some Development Teams feel victim to the way that ‘the business’ keeps prioritizing new features over improving the codebase, while on the other hand holding them responsible for bugs, broken code and the results of technical debt.
 The Development Team can do no right.

 An important step is to stop acting like a victim.
 Take responsibility for (maintaining or improving) code quality as a team.
 This is not coincidentally heavily emphasized by the Scrum Guide.
 Use the tips in this post to put ‘technical debt’ on the agenda and make it transparent.
 Push back when you, as a team, feel that code quality is dangerously sacrificed in favor of adding more features.
 Make sure that any estimates that the team generates include the work that is needed to write sufficient-quality code.
 When necessary, extend the Definition of Done with aspects related to fighting technical debt (e.g. ‘code coverage should at least remain stable when new features are added’ or ‘code should be in accordance to our coding conventions’).
-Always make technical debt a part of the dialogue with the Product Owner and the broader business.
-But do so in an emphatic manner.
+Always make technical debt a part of the dialogue with the Product Owner, your stakeholders and the broader business.
+But also be emphatic to their needs.

 3. Use Code Metrics to quantify Technical Debt